Canada Tipping Laws Explained (2025 Guide for Employers & Employees)

 • Some provinces require that tip-earning roles and non-tip roles be clearly defined.

-Taxation of Tips
+Taxation of Tips in Canada

 Tips are considered taxable income in Canada.
 Employees must report both direct and controlled tips on their tax returns.
 Employers must also comply with CRA regulations regarding payroll deductions for controlled tips.